Sines Portugal - how to get there by train or bus and how to get

 with little or no warning.

-Timetables are on display at the main place where the buses stop but
+Timetables are on display at the main place where the buses stop,

-not elsewhere.
+but not elsewhere.
 Buy your ticket from the bus driver.
-Change is given!
+Change is

 BEJA via Santiago do Cacém, Abela, Ermidas : weekdays only : to Beja

-Beja to Sines leaves at 1620, from Ermidas at 1845.
-Journey time to
+Return trip from Beja to Sines leaves at 1620, arriving at 1855 on

 Other buses run to and from Santiago do Cacém - see below.